 Religious affiliation: Church of England

-Day/boarding type: Full boarding
+Day/boarding type: Day and Full Boarding

-Gender profile: Boys only
+Gender profile: Boys (some girls)

 Boarding fees per term:

 Day fees per term:

 Scholarships & bursaries:

 DfE reference number:

 Boarding: 13 to 18 (714)